Manuel-Leleuly/go-practice/README.md

 **Warning**: This is for practice purposes only and will not be used for anything commercially related.

-**Info**: copy and paste each modules into a separate workspace in order to be able to run the program
+**Info**: copy and paste each modules into a separate workspace in order to be able to run the program.

+**Info**: english is not my first language.
+Therefore, I'd like to apologize if there are grammar errors here and there.